 On the other hand, mentally healthy people have a sufficient amount of Faecalibacterium and Coprococcus.

 In other research, scientists collected bacteria from depressed people and inoculated it in mice.
-This cause depression in mice.
+This causes depression in mice.

 The composition of gut microbiota: